Thermally modified Hem-Fir wood siding compares to the beauty of western red cedar

 Written by on

 For decades, Western Red Cedar has been the gold standard for softwood siding for builders, designers, and homeowners.
 And why not?
 Cedar siding is naturally beautiful, performs well and was readily available.
-Well, there’s a new sheriff in town, Thermally Modified Hem Fir (Hemlock) siding.
+Well, there’s a new option available and we think you'll like it.
+Thermally Modified Hem Fir (Hemlock) siding.
 And you may want to check it out.

 Thermally Modified Hemlock siding used as fencing with Penofin Oil finish

-Mataverde Thermally Modified Hem Fir is available for siding, fences, trim and more
+Mataverde ThermaWood thermally modified Hem Fir is available for siding, fences, trim and more

 Compare KD Western Red Cedar Siding to Thermally Modified Hem Fir Siding

-What is the difference between kiln dried wood siding and thermally modified wood siding?
+What is the difference between kiln dried wood and thermally modified wood siding?

 Kiln Dried Wood